Short Course Instructors

 The course format is to introduce relevant background material, discuss case studies, and provide software demonstrations.
 Case studies and demonstrations are derived from a variety of sources, including aerospace testing and DOD T&E. Learn design approaches, design comparison metrics, best practices, and lessons learned from the instructor’s experience.
 A first course in Design of Experiments is a prerequisite.

 Instructor Bio: Drew Landman has 34 years of experience in engineering education as a professor at Old Dominion University.
 Dr. Landman’s career highlights include13 years (1996-2009) as chief engineer at the NASA Langley Full-Scale Wind Tunnel in Hampton, VA.
 Landman was responsible for program management, test design, instrument design and calibration and served as the lead project engineer for many automotive, heavy truck, aircraft, and unmanned aerial vehicle wind tunnel tests including the Centennial Wright Flyer and the Boeing X-48B and C. His research interests and sponsored programs are focused on wind tunnel force measurement systems and statistically defensible experiment design primarily to support wind tunnel testing.
 Dr. Landman has served as a consultant and trainer in the area of statistical engineering to test and evaluation engineers and scientists at AIAA, NASA, Aerovironment, Airbus, Aerion, ATI, USAF, US Navy, US Marines and the Institute for Defense Analysis.
 Landman founded a graduate course sequence in statistical engineering within the ODU Department of Mechanical and Aerospace Engineering.
-He is currently co-authoring a text on wind tunnel test techniques.
+He is currently co-authoring a text on wind tunnel test techniques.: Materials URL:

 Course Title: Operational Cyber Resilience in Engineering and Systems Test